JasonLocklin/Dissertation/General/Discussion.md

 saccadic adaptation, the effect did not appear to influence either task.

-The results of the first two chapters involved small groups of patients with unilateral neglect.
+The results of the first two experiments involved small groups of patients with unilateral neglect.
 As with any research examining such restricted population sizes, this limits the confidence that can be placed on the external validity of the results.
 It cannot